Slurpee: Kosher status

 The Diet Pepsi flavor uses sodium caseinate as an anti-freezing agent (sugar is a natural antifreeze in other flavors) which gives it the status of kosher dairy.
-The Piña Colada, Twizzler Strawberry, Tropicana Grape Wild Strawberry, and Monster Black flavors are not kosher.
 The Chicago Rabbinical Council keeps an updated list of kosher flavors on its website.

 Promotions

 A promotional "I Have Slurped" badge from 1967.

 In 1965–66, Icee transitioned to Slurpee in 7-Eleven stores and sales.
 By the spring of 1967, Slurpee machines were in all 7-Eleven stores.

 In 1967, Top 40 AM radio stations were losing market share to FM stations.
 DJs were desperate to gain audience attention.
 Slurpee was a kid / teen / young adult product, the main AM radio audience.
 The Stanford Agency created a "media blitz" to launch Slurpee and flew agency staff to all Top 40 markets with 7-Eleven stores to introduce Slurpee and the comedy commercials with funny voices and sound effects that told stories about the Strange Things That Happened To People Who Slurp.
 The agency backed the Slurpee launch with a very large media budget.
 DJs used "drops" or snippets from the "crazy" commercials in their programs to gain audience share.
 The campaign became an AM radio sensation.

 The Stanford Agency followed the Strange Things launch with a campaign that threw away product names like lemon-lime, cola, grape, or other conventional descriptions, and instead created 26-weeks of :60 second commercials about Slurpees with Funny Names like Sticky Icky, Redeye, Moon Shine, Pink Fink, Adults Only, Kissin Cousin, and Gully Washer.
 These commercials were even more popular.
 Each flavor had a pin associated with it.
 There were pins made for the flavors.
 There was also a generic pin that simply stated "I have Slurped".

 In 1968, the Official Slurp Hat was offered.

 In 1970, 7-Eleven released a 45 RPM 7" single record entitled "Dance the Slurp" that was given away with Slurpee purchases.
 The dance side was written by Tom Merriman, one of the fathers of radio jingle production.
 The B-side was a comedy bit detailing "strange things" that happen to people who "slurp" at 7-Eleven.
 The record is considered highly collectible today.
 In 1999, "Dance the Slurp" was sampled by DJ Shadow and Cut Chemist for their mix album Brainfreeze.

 Slurpee became the top selling 7-Eleven product and kids / teens / young adults came in regularly for the latest "flavor" with less and less promotional expense.
 After Funny Names, the next innovation was Slurpee Cups.

-In 1972, Baseball Slurpee Cups, plastic cups with illustrations of favorite players including Johnny Bench, Pete Rose and others.
+In 1972, Baseball Slurpee Cups, plastic cups with illustrations of favorite players including Johnny Bench, Pete Rose and others.The cups becamse sought after collectables.

 In 1973, Baseball Slurpee Cups, with illustrations of current stars and early players like Honus Wagner.